UoM-maul1609/projects-and-teaching/scm-precipitation-modelling/README.md

 The 'effect' is just the effect of each factor we are investigating on precipitation on the ground.

 Whereas the interactions are the 'non-linear' interactions between factors.
 For example making the cloud 'deeper' (the first factor) gives more rain.
 Turning off the warm-rain process (4th factor) gives less rain.
 But making the cloud deeper AND turning off the warm rain process has a negative interaction (first row and 4th column in the table).
 This means that you get more rain from a deeper cloud and switching warm rain on than their combined linear effects.

+## How to change the factors I am investigating

+These are defined in the `runsDefine.py` file.
+This file has a list called `runToDo`.
+Each element in the list is also a list of length 2.
+The first element (in each length-2 list) is the default case (in the base input file, `namelist.pamm`) and the second element is the comparison that you are making for that factor.

 ## References

 1. Teller and Levin, Factorial method as a tool for estimating the relative contribution to precipitation of cloud microphysical processes and environmental conditions: Method and application, 2008, https://doi.org/10.1029/2007JD008960